-Android 7.0 introduced support for a separate work challenge to enhance security and control.
+Android 7.0 and higher support the use of a separate work challenge to enhance security and control.
 The work challenge is a separate passcode that protects work apps and data.
 Administrators managing the work profile can set the password policies for the work challenge differently from the policies for other device passwords.
 Administrators managing the work profile set the challenge policies using the usual DevicePolicyManager methods, such as setPasswordQuality() and setPasswordMinimumLength().
 The primary device lock can be configured using the DevicePolicyManager instance returned by the DevicePolicyManager.getParentProfileInstance() method.